nautsimon/my-first-freelancing-projects/README.md

 <br />This was my first project in reactjs.
 A productivity chrome app that can record things to do and have hot links appear on each new page.
 I still use this today.

 [[The CC](https://zen-bartik-72f3de.netlify.app)]
 <br />I created this website for my friend who was starting a SAT/ACT help newsletter.
 It is connected to an Spring Boot API served by AWS that I created.
-In this repo, this project has two iterations (thecc and theccfronent) the former is vanilla html and css, and the latter is a remake i did when I learned reactjs (which is the live version).
+In this repo, this project has two iterations (thecc and theccfrontend/theccbackend) the former is vanilla html and css, and the latter is a remake I made when I learned reactjs (which is the live version).

 [[Omnified’s website](https://relaxed-lewin-868bff.netlify.app)]
 <br />My LLC’s old website.
 This project has two versions, one done with vanilla html/css and a second version I made in reactjs after I learned react (this is the live version).